douglas86/nextjs-template/README.md

 - Install docker desktop from the following [link](https://docs.docker.com/desktop/install/mac-install/)

 I haven't been able to test on a MacBook Yet
+But, strictly speaking, the setup process should be the same as Linux

 ### [Node Version Manager](#getting-started)